bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Ironbark
 Material: Wood
 The wood your armour is made of has extraordinary properties, giving it steel like strength.
-Raise the [Structure](Armour#Structure) of the armour by 2.
+Increase [Armour Integrity](Armour#Armour%20Integrity) by 1.

 #### Mechanical Strength
 Material: Machinery
-Your armour augments the users movements Count as having 4 [Strength](Strength) when [Dealing Damage](Attacks#Dealing%20Damage) or performing a [Athletics](Strength#Athletics) skill test other than Swimming, but lower [Max Skill](Armour#Max%20Skill) by 2.
+Your armour augments the users movements Count as having 4 [Strength](Strength) when [Dealing Damage](Attacks#Dealing%20Damage) or performing a [Athletics](Strength#Athletics) skill test other than Swimming, but lower [Max Skill](Armour#Skill%20Penalty) by 2.
 If the character already has 4 [Strength](Strength) instead treat their [Strength](Strength) as 5.

 #### Natural Resilience
 Material: Leather
 Your armour is constructed of the hide of a monstrous or mythical creature and benefits from that creature's natural protection.
-Raise the armour's [Structure](Armour#Structure) by 1 and gain [Resistance](Armour#Weakness%20and%20Resistance) to any 2 [Types of Damage](Injury#Types%20of%20Damage), but reduce the [Max Skill](Armour#Max%20Skill) by 1.
+This armour has an [Armour Integrity](Armour#Armour%20Integrity) of at least 2, and gain [Resistance](Armour#Weakness%20and%20Resistance) to any 2 [Types of Damage](Injury#Types%20of%20Damage), but increase the [Skill Penalty](Armour#Skill%20Penalty) by (-1).

 #### Oversized
+#TODORethink
 Material: Any
 Your armour incorporates excessive volumes of additional defensive layers to protect the user at great cost to their mobility.
-Raise the armour's [Structure](Armour#Structure) by 3 but lower [Max Skill](Armour#Max%20Skill) by 2.
+Raise the armour's [Structure](Armour#Structure) by 3 but lower [Max Skill](Armour#Skill%20Penalty) by 2.

 #### Perfect Fit
 Material: Any
 Your armour has been crafted with your precise measures, exact range of motion, and training, techniques, and skill set in mind.
-Raise the [Max Skill](Armour#Max%20Skill) of the armour by 2.
+Reduce the [Skill Penalty](Armour#Skill%20Penalty) by (+2) to a minimum of 0.

 #### Tempered
+#TODORethink
 Material: Metal
 Your armour has been hardened and strengthened through masterful forcing and precise quenching of the metal.
 The armour gains [Resistance](Armour#Weakness%20and%20Resistance) [Piercing](Injury#Piercing) and [Rending](Injury#Rending) and 1 [Structure](Armour#Structure).